 As Labguru’s product manager there is one thing that I’m asked frequently by our users: how can we compare the results of different experiments?
 Or how can we see all the collected results of a sample in one place?
 This is exactly why we created our new module ‘Datasets’.

 I know how hard it is to identify a pattern across an experiment and integrate data across multiple excel spreadsheets.
 I remember how much I struggled with it when back in the days I worked in a lab and so I’m positive most of you are familiar with it.
-The main propose of the ‘Datasets’ module is to connect between the results of your experiments to the actual samples (items) that were used and get all the data into one format so it will be easier to see and analyze it.
+The main purpose of the ‘Datasets’ module is to connect between the results of your experiments to the actual samples (items) that were used and get all the data into one format so it will be easier to see and analyze it.
 Datasets also allow you to perform searches based on the data and group together desired results from different origins to assist you with analysis

 But more specifically in Labguru, what exactly is a ‘Dataset’?